U.S. government warns businesses about cyber bug in Intel chips

 Intel said that it knew of no cases where hackers had exploited the vulnerability in a cyber attack.

-Homeland Security advised computer users to review the warning from Intel, which includes a software tool that checks whether a computer has a vulnerable chip.
+The Department of Homeland Security advised computer users to review the warning from Intel, which includes a software tool that checks whether a computer has a vulnerable chip.
 It also urged them to contact computer makers to obtain software updates and advice on strategies for mitigating the threat. (bit.ly/2zqhccw)

 Intel spokeswoman Agnes Kwan said the company had provided software patches to fix the issue to all major computer manufacturers, though it was up to them to distribute patches to computers users.

 Dell’s support website offered patches for servers, but not laptop or desktop computers, as of midday Tuesday.
 Lenovo offered fixes for some servers, laptops and tablets and said more updates would be available Friday.
-An HP representative said the company would soon post fixes on its support site.
+HP posted patches to its website on Tuesday evening.

 Security experts noted that it could take time to fix vulnerable systems because installing patches on computer chips is a difficult process.